iRaindrop/RepoFind/README.md

 # RepoFind

-Scripts for searching and managing repository content, markdown files, and metadata.
+This project has scripts for searching and managing repository content, markdown files, and metadata.
 The script produces two types of output:
 - Metadata
 - Search results